Nothing about you

 You're in the right place.

 You might be here because you’re exhausted in a way rest doesn’t fix.
-Maybe it shows up through work stress, life transitions, or relationships that feel strained.
-Sometimes it’s the feeling that everything takes more effort than it should.
+You’re capable, insightful, and getting through the day - but everything takes more effort than it should.
+Maybe it shows up through work stress, strained relationships, or overwhelm from the tasks of daily life.
+Sometimes it’s the quiet sense that while you’re holding it together now… it’s starting to feel unsustainable.

 The whole you -